pcherrera/pcherrera/README.md

-- 👋 Hi, I’m @pcherrera PhD Candidate in Mathematics at UC chile.
+- 👋 Hi, I’m @pcherrera PhD in Mathematics at UC chile.
 - 👀 I’m interested in mathematics, numerical analysis.
-- 🌱 I’m currently learning C++ for High Performance Computing.
+- 🌱 I’m currently postdoct at PUCV
 - 📫 How to reach me pcherrera.github.io/

 <!---